How Art, a Farm Market, and Kayaking Saved Port Austin

 Two Simple Kayak Trails Have Sparked a New Interest in Port Austin

 Today the PAK offers novice and experienced kayakers the opportunity to explore some of the most scenic sea kayaking trails in lower Michigan.
 From the Port Austin harbor, a few miles along the beach is all that separates one from a site deemed by CNN as the “Most Unique Rock Formation in America”, Turnip Rock, which lays a few miles east.
 While a gentle paddle to the west reveals the accessible and climbable Broken Rocks formations along the shore.
 The PAK has offered 1000’s an opportunity to see a beautiful bit of Michigan and offer Port Austin as an entry for the experience.

 An Old Barn Offers a Blank Canvas

 It was a simple idea.
 Paint a large mural on the side of a very weathered barn.
 Husband and wife visual artists Steve and Dorota Coy came to such a barn in the Upper Thumb in 2013 and changed the direction of Port Austin’s art scene.
 Their company, Hygienic Dress League works in the community combining business and art with its uses the platform of street art and public art to create their own marketing campaign and bring art to the masses.
 Their public interventions have surfaced in over nineteen different cities in nine countries spanning across three continents.
-With the painting of a pigeon on one side of the barn and a version of American Gothic in gas masks on the other, the barn has taken on new life.
-(However, the work has faded over the past 5 years) Its one of the 10 destination barns for viewing.
+With the painting of a pigeon on one side of the barn and a version of American Gothic on the other, the barn has a new life.
+(However, the work has faded over the past 5 years) It’s one of the 10 destination barns for viewing.